 We believe the world’s major challenges stem from a crisis of perception and imagination, and the failure of political culture to honour the fullness of reality.

 We are fascinated by the myriad ways in which our tacitly held worldviews shape our judgement, and how spiritual needs for security, meaning and purpose indirectly create political and economic outcomes.

 In plain language: We think the world is in serious trouble, and not just because of climate change.
 We don’t like false positivity, but we are disinclined to despair.

 We believe there is unchartered terrain worth exploring and developing, and most of it is inside and between us.

 Over the next few years we will be pursuing four main thematic strands of work:

 Perspectiva is a registered charity funded by grants from trusts and foundations.
-We thank The Joseph Rowntree Charitable Trust, The JJ Trust, Friends Provident Foundation, The Edith Ellis Trust and The Schöpflin Foundation for helping Perspectiva grow from idea to birth to the adolescent it is today.
+We thank The Joseph Rowntree Charitable Trust, The Templeton Foundation, The JJ Trust, Friends Provident Foundation, The Edith Ellis Trust and The Schöpflin Foundation for helping Perspectiva grow from idea to birth to the adolescent it is today.

 We are particularly grateful and excited about our Strategic Partnership with The Fetzer Institute and look forward to building other funding relationships over the next decade.